wenjietseng/wjt-website-archived/experiments.md

 ### Contact
-- Please contact Wen-Jie Tseng (email: wen-jie.tseng@telecom-paris.fr) if you have any further questions, email me and let me know :).
+- Please contact me (Wen-Jie Tseng, email: wen-jie.tseng@telecom-paris.fr) if you have any further questions, email me and let me know :).

 ## C. Consent form and start
 - <a href="https://form.jotform.com/202294350144346">The LINK to the Consent Form</a>
 - Once I received your consent form, I will send you the user number.
 - Download the apk (link)
-- Follow the setup an instructions in part B
+- Follow the setup and instructions in part B

 ### Final remark
 - There are four techniques to test: direct, attach, physical, and raycasting
-- Please remember to keep your posture during direct, attach, and raycasting.
+- Please remember to keep starting posture before starting a task
-- Please check the green targets before you start to touch the first one
+- Check target position before you start to touch the first one

 ### Avoid tracking loss
 - To avoid tracking issues with the Oculus Quest, we suggest that you use an open hand during interaction.
 - Also, try not to occlude the physical hand.
 If there was occlusion, the tracking would breaks.
-- Move steadily and try not to move abruptly.
+- Move steadily and do not move abruptly.
+- Keep your hands in front of and below the Quest as shown in the Figure below.

 <img width="560" src="https://wenjietseng.github.io/images/quest-hand-tracking-guidelines.png">
 (from Oculus Quest)